Dylan Motto on Personal Branding for Therapists: How to Build Trust and Stand Out

 Why Personal Branding Matters for Therapists

-Many therapists hesitate to embrace personal branding, fearing that social media exposure might violate HIPAA or tarnish their professional image.
+Many therapists hesitate to embrace personal branding, worrying that social media might violate HIPAA or harm their professional image.

-But in reality, personal branding isn’t about seeking fame—it’s about showing your humanity and making it easy for clients to find and trust you.
+But personal branding isn’t about fame—it’s about trust.
+It’s about making it easier for the right clients to find you and feel comfortable reaching out.

 Think about it: when someone is struggling with anxiety, PTSD, or depression, where are they looking for help?
-They’re on social media.
 They’re scrolling through Instagram, TikTok, or Facebook, encountering content that speaks to them.

 If you’re not visible in those spaces, you’re missing an opportunity to reach the very people you’re trying to help.